 - Springfield Friends – 250 Years – Volume 1 – The People of Springfield Edited by Joshua Brown, Brenda Haworth and Dan Warren.
 Springfield Memorial Association.
 2021, 363 pages including index. $25.
 This collection of 71 short biographies were written by family and friends who knew them well, and were shared at Memorial Sundays starting in 1907.
 Fully indexed, with dozens of photographs from our collection, this book is a treasure trove for historians, genealogists, and people who simply want to know more about the amazing Quakers who built Springfield.

-- Coming soon – Springfield Friends – 250 Years – Volume 1 – The History of Springfield Edited by Joshua Brown, Brenda Haworth and Dan Warren.
+- Springfield Friends – 250 Years – Volume 1 – The History of Springfield Edited by Joshua Brown, Brenda Haworth and Dan Warren.
 Springfield Memorial Association.
 2022, $25.
-The second volume includes dozens of articles on the early history of the meeting, Quakers before and after the Civil War, the earliest Sunday School in the state, Quakers who built Archdale and High Point, the Baltimore Association, the Model Farm, our four meetinghouses and much more!
+This new second volume includes dozens of articles on the early history of the meeting, Quakers before and after the Civil War, the earliest Sunday School in the state, Quakers who built Archdale and High Point, the Baltimore Association, the Model Farm, our four meetinghouses and much more!

 - Springfield Friends Cemetery 1780-2017 – Guilford County, High Point, North Carolina Edited by Brenda Haworth.
 Springfield Memorial Association.
 2017, 188 pages. $15.
 A genealogists dream!
 Includes map of the cemetery, listing of burials in each section and the columbarium, list of names with no known stone or location, stones with lost location, 1935 DAR listing, and complete index to all names in the cemetery.
 CD version of the book is also available for $10.